 Arrive in Laura and make your way to the Ang-Gnarra Festival Camp Ground.
 It’s the heart of Tropical North Queensland’s Aboriginal Culture and the official campsite for the Laura Aboriginal Dance Festival.
 In fact, the best time to visit Laura is during the festival because the whole town comes to life when Aboriginal communities travel from far and wide to participate.

 You’ll feel the cultural energy as you soon enter the camp ground.
 As eager crowds set up camp, traditional performers are practicing alongside their elders who are passing on their song and dance knowledge.
 It’s the ultimate behind the scenes preview of what’s to come over the next three days.

 So pick your camp spot and unpack in time to relax and enjoy the open night sky.
 With campfires alight and stretched across the grounds, you’ll feel transported back to the classic times in Aboriginal history when they would camp under the stars.

 Psst!
 If you’re not a fan of camping, you can stay in town at the Laura Motel or the Laura Roadhouse.

 DAYS 3 – 5: THE LAURA ABORIGINAL DANCE FESTIVAL

-This year the Laura Aboriginal Dance Festival runs from the 30th of June to the 2nd July 2017 and includes up to 1,000 performers from 20 different Aboriginal communities.
+This year the Laura Aboriginal Dance Festival and includes up to 1,000 performers from 20 different Aboriginal communities.
 The previous festival attracted over 5,000 people so you can imagine the extraordinary atmosphere it creates amongst punters.

 The event is a cultural force that draws you in with positive energy, love and openness.
 By day you’ll hear dreamtime stories, watch artists weave and create cultural masterpieces and, you’ll witness Australia’s most authentic Indigenous dance competition.
 By night you’ll be entertained with more traditional dancing and live contemporary music by Indigenous artists.

 The festival is all about the preservation and celebration of Aboriginal culture and you’ll see this from the opening ceremony through to the closing ceremony.